abayomipopoola/abayomipopoola/src/content/blog/how-to-get-rich-without-getting-lucky-pt-2/index.md

 #### Long-term players make each other rich

-In a longterm game, it's positive sum.
+In a long-term game, it's positive sum.
 We're all baking the pie together.
 We're trying to make it as big as possible.
 And a short term game, we're cutting up the pie.

 Now this is not to excuse the socialists, right?
 The socialists are the people who are not involved in baking the pie, who show up at the end, and say, "I want a slice, or I want the whole pie."
 They show up with the guns.